pavelone/presentation-app/src/markdown/install.md

 );
 ```

-In "Output" pane you'll see Organization resource we inserted in previous step.
+In "Output" pane you'll see Organization resource we inserted in the previous step.

 ![pgAdmin Connection Screenshot](../imgs/pgadmin-sql-search-result.png)

 Summarizing up, we connected to FHIRBase using pgAdmin and performed
-some queries to test if it's actually works.
+some queries to test if it actually works.
 Please, refer to
 [FHIRBase](https://github.com/fhirbase/fhirbase) and
 [PostgreSQL](http://www.postgresql.org/docs/) Documentation for
 further reading.